-- Illness: stay home when sick (documented allergy and asthma does not count as “sick”).
+- Pre camp illness: stay home when sick (documented allergy and asthma does not count as “sick”).

 - Everyone arriving at camp must be healthy.
 We will screen arriving campers with a health questionnaire.
-If symptoms have been present within the previous 3 days, the family will have a conversation with the health staff.
+If symptoms have been present within the previous 48 hours, the family will have a conversation with the health staff or director.
 If the symptoms are not explained by known allergies or other non-contagious cause, the camper must return home until completely symptom-free for 24 hours.
 Upon returning, the camper will have a negative rapid antigen test here before joining the camp.

 - Everyone at camp must remain healthy.
 If a camper develops any symptoms of illness, they must be separated from the group and evaluated.
 If 2-3 hours of rest and hydration do not lead to a full resolution of symptoms, without the use of any pain reliever or fever reducer, parent/guardian will be asked to pick up the camper as soon as possible.
 The camper may return when symptom-free for 24 hours.

-We learned about public health last summer.
-Here are some things we like that should help keep germs from spreading.
+Here are additional measures that should help keep germs from spreading.

 - Handwashing!
-Campers and staff wash hands with soap and water, before eating and at other times as needed.
+Campers and staff wash hands, before eating and at other times as needed.

 - Space between us (like alternating heads on beds) and ventilation in buildings.